ZhengdongWang/zhengdongwang.com/productivity.md

   * You will feel a false sense of productivity having implemented your new trick.
 2. The **Efficient Market Hypothesis** of Productivity Advice: If there exists a productivity trick that you can _feasibly_ implement and actually made you 2X more productive, you've already implemented it.
   * I've met people who are 2X more productive than other people.
 But have you met anyone who suddenly forced themselves to be 2X more productive?
 Not me.

+Alexey Guzey gave examples when he said [every productivity system stops working eventually and there’s nothing you can do about it](https://guzey.com/productivity/#every-productivity-system-stops-working-eventually-and-theres-nothing-you-can-do-about-it).
+Another example of the holy grail not existing is in [how famous creative people allegedly spent their time](https://podio.com/site/creative-routines).
+All kinds of schemes seem to work.

 So how should you react?
 You can try to: